SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/DataMiner_Systems/BPA_tests/BPA_Check_Cluster_SLNet_Connections.md

 ## Possible solutions

-If potential issues are detected, do these checks:
+If potential issues are detected, these checks might save you some time:

 - Verify that the correct ports are opened.
 For gRPC this is typically 443, for LegacyRemotingConnection 8004 by default but this could be configured to another port.